Finding Peace in Times of Adversity

 by Todd Shupe

-According to Todd Shupe, we learn at a young age that there are two things certain in life – death and taxes.
+We learn at a young age that there are two things certain in life – death and taxes.
 I would add a third to that list: adversity.
 We all have experienced some form of adversity in our life from death of a family member, loss of a job, divorce, etc. My first real experience with adversity was when I was 9 years old and my sister died in a car crash.
 My Christian roots were shallow and so my coping skills ranged from very limited to non-existent.
-I believed then that God caused my loss or at least was indifferent.

-If you are dealing with adversity now, I encourage you to meditate on this scripture from Proverbs 3:5-6 “Trust in the Lord with all your heart and learn not on your own understanding; In all your ways submit to him and he will make your paths straight.”
-Todd Shupe encourages you to call The Upper Room Living Prayer Center at (800)251-2468 (7:00 am – 11:00 pm CST) which is a 7-day a week intercessory prayer ministry staffed by Christian volunteers.
+If you are dealing with adversity now, I encourage you to meditate on this scripture from Proverbs 3:5-6.
+“Trust in the Lord with all your heart and learn not on your own understanding; In all your ways submit to him and he will make your paths straight.”
+We are made for community and this is never more true than during a time of adversity.
+Speak to your pastor, yoke up with a close friend, spend time alone with God, and cast all your anxiety upon Him because He cares for you (1 Peter 5:7).

 Remember God’s strength often begins when our strength ends.
-Once we submit to God, His promises will come true.
+Once we submit to God, His promises will come true in His perfect time.
 My favorite promise is found in Jeremiah 29:11 “For surely I know the plans I have for you declares the Lord, plans to prosper you and not to harm you, plans to give you hope and a future.”
 May God bless you and keep you and make His face shine upon you and give you peace.

 About the Author: